mparno/fenics-web/docs/dolfin/dev/cpp/source/programmers-reference/mesh/Mesh.rst

         *Arguments*
             angle (double)
-                The number of degrees (0-360) of rotation axis (std::size_t)
+                The number of degrees (0-360) of rotation. axis (std::size_t)
-                The coordinate axis around which to rotate the mesh
+                The coordinate axis around which to rotate the mesh.

-    .. cpp:function:: void rotate(double angle, std::size_t axis, const Point& p)
+    .. cpp:function:: void rotate(double angle, std::size_t axis, const Point& point)

         Rotate mesh around a coordinate axis through a given point

         *Arguments*
             angle (double)
-                The number of degrees (0-360) of rotation axis (std::size_t)
+                The number of degrees (0-360) of rotation. axis (std::size_t)
-                The coordinate axis around which to rotate the mesh point (:cpp:class:`Point`)
+                The coordinate axis around which to rotate the mesh. point (:cpp:class:`Point`)
-                The point around which to rotate the mesh
+                The point around which to rotate the mesh.

     .. cpp:function:: boost::shared_ptr<MeshDisplacement> move(BoundaryMesh& boundary)